February 10, 2021

-There are currently no specific laws prohibiting the monitoring of employees in Indonesia.
-However, surveillance of any kind must be justified by law and necessary to achieve a legitimate purpose.
-Before any electronic monitoring process, the following key principles for data collection must also be applied: transparency, the legal basis for processing, data minimization, and retention.
+Surveillance of any sort, however, must be justified by law and required to accomplish a valid goal.
+Before beginning any electronic monitoring process, the following relevant data collection standards must be followed: transparency, the legal basis for processing, data minimization, and retention.

 1. Is employee monitoring legal in Indonesia?

-Yes.Monitoring of employees is legally justified as long as companies have legitimate business interests to protect.
-That said, there are limitations.
-Indonesian laws require the written consent of employees before they are monitored.
+as long as businesses have genuine interests to safeguard.
+However, there are certain restrictions.
+Employees must provide written permission before being monitored under Indonesian legislation.
 Article 15 Paragraph 2 of Reg.
-82 provides that, before its implementation, the electronic system provider must get written notification from the owner of the personal data (employee) even if it is on a company-owned device.
+82 requires the electronic system provider to get written notice from the owner of the data (employee) before deployment, even if it is on a company-owned device.